 4) The company was recently called out on how it treats contract fulfillment workers and

-Many people are not happy with Amazon and have been vocal about their complaints on social media.
+Many people are unhappy with Amazon and have voiced their complaints on social media.
 For example, many parents complain that they feel like Alexa is watching them because it records everything it hears around the house when you use it for voice commands.